ligato/docs/docs/user-guide/get-vpp-agent.md

 sudo docker run -it --name vpp_agent --privileged --rm prod_vpp_agent
 ```

-Note that the vpp-agent is executed in `privileged` mode.
-Several vpp-agent operations,  Linux namespace handling is one, require permissions on the target host instance.
-Running in non-privileged mode may cause the vpp-agent to fail to start.
+Note that the VPP agent is executed in `privileged` mode.
+Several VPP agent operations,  Linux namespace handling is one, require permissions on the target host instance.
+Running in non-privileged mode may cause the VPP agent to fail to start.

 !!!
 Note
     `vpp_agent` is the name of the container. `vpp-agent` is the actual vpp-agent. `prod_vpp_agent` is the name of the image.

-The vpp-agent and VPP are started automatically by default.
+The VPP agent and VPP are started automatically by default.

 The following are ENV variables that can be assigned with `docker -e` on image start:

-- `OMIT_AGENT` - do not start the vpp-agent together with the image
+- `OMIT_AGENT` - do not start the VPP agent together with the image
-- `RETAIN_SUPERVISOR` - prevents the situation where an unexpected vpp-agent or VPP causes the supervisor to quit.
+- `RETAIN_SUPERVISOR` - prevents the situation where an unexpected VPP agent or VPP causes the supervisor to quit.

 ---